Synonyms and other taxonomic changes

 Aphids are generally small insects ranging from ~1-6mm in body length.

 Most aphids can be identified to family level by two tubelike projections on the posterior, called cornicles or siphunculi

-, although in some exceptions the cornicles greatly reduced or absent.
+, although in some exceptions the cornicles are greatly reduced or absent.
 The cornicles emit pheromones to alert other aphids in the colony when danger, such as a predator, is nearby.
 They also offer mechanical protection, as the fluid emitted can gum up the mouthparts of the predators.

 Species identification often requires specific views of the specimen, and many cannot be reliably identified with images.
 Aphids are often difficult to identify with a well place slide mount and a high powered scope due to their small size and often minor differences in characters used in identification.
 For example, two species may be separated by the shape and number of secondary sensoria on antennal segment three.
 When submitting images of aphids, more angles and views increase the likelihood of identification.
 Alate forms are often easier to ID than apterous, and some forms such as oviparae are poorly known so they usually can't be identified beyond family.
 Immature aphids generally cannot be reliably identified either.

 Species identification is usually easier if host plant is known, but similar aphid species may infest the same host.
 An attempt to organize aphid images by host plant

 Guides covering global fauna: aphids on trees (5)